 [Credit: Clem Onojeghuo]

-Campfire coffee, or “cowboy coffee,” provides that much-needed zip, whether you’re just waking up in the tent on a backcountry camping trip or winding down the mountain trail at the end of a day-All-Season hike.
+Campfire coffee, or “cowboy coffee,” provides that much-needed zip, whether you’re just waking up in the tent on a backcountry camping trip or winding down the mountain trail at the end of a day-long, All-Season hike.

 No matter your adventure, a good cup of coffee isn't too much to expect when you're out in the wild.
 Here’s our list of ways to make great traditional campfire coffee, and – for you coffeeologists – a superb modern brew.